xabajian/ACDM_Climate_Adaptation_Feedback/README.md

 - `Appendix_dynamic_CAF` — aggregates them globally and resolves the dynamic CAF.

-# Data Descriptions Accompanying “The Climate Adaptation Feedback” Data Repo
+# Data Description for the Data Repo